mitch7391/homebridge-cmd4-AdvantageAir/README.md

 # macOS:
 brew install curl

+# Synology NAS:
+apt-get install curl

-# Synology/QNAP NAS
+# QNAP NAS:
 apk add curl
 ```
-7. Automatically create your Homebridge `config.json` by stepping through one of the following four methods:
+7. Automatically create your Homebridge `config.json`:
-* Homebridge users with access to the Homebridge web UI can skip to `Step 8`.
+* Homebridge users with access to the Homebridge web UI can jump ahead to `Step 8`.
 * Homebridge users without access to the Homebridge web UI can use the following [terminal instructions](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/wiki/Config-Creation#homebridge-terminal-instructions).
 * HOOBS users do not have access to our Homebridge UI (for now!) and will have to use the following [terminal instructions](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/wiki/Config-Creation#hoobs-terminal-instructions).
-* Read through and follow the [Wiki](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/wiki/Config-Creation) guide to create your own config step by step.
-This should all be edited from the Homebridge UI tab.
-* <I><B>NOTE:</I></B> Two accessories cannot have the exact same `displayName` in your config.
-E.g. A switch and temperature sensor cannot both be named 'Kitchen'.

 8. Go to the 'plugins' tab in Homebridge UI and locate your newly installed `homebridge-cmd4-AdvantageAir`.
 Click `SETTINGS` and it should launch the 'Advantage Air Configuration Creator'.

 ![Advantage Air Shell Check](Screenshots/AdvAirConfigCreator.png)